OADA/oada.github.io/_posts/2014-08-25-360yieldcenter-partner.markdown

     - partners
 ---

-We would like to welcome 360 Yield Center as the newest OADA partner:
+We at OADA  would like to welcome <a href="http://360yieldcenter.com">360 Yield Center</a> as the newest OADA partner.

+"We look forward to providing meaningful connections to our farmer customers, easing data entry and flow of decisions through field equipment."
+- Daryl Starr, 360 Yield Center.

 <div class="row">
   <div class="medium-4 column text-center">